Andy Barr: Abortion

 Barr is anti-abortion.
-He believes that abortion should be illegal, including in cases of rape and incest, unless the mother's life is threatened.
+He believes that abortion should be illegal in all cases except for if the mother's life is threatened.
 Barr opposes using federal funding to support organizations that offer abortions.
 In a 2012 interview, he said, "I think the vast majority of people of this country have come to the conclusion that wherever you are on this issue, we shouldn't have taxpayer funding for abortion."

-Drugs

-Barr has a "D" rating from the National Organization for the Reform of Marijuana Laws (NORML), a marijuana legalization advocacy organization, for his voting history regarding cannabis-related causes.

 LGBT rights

-Barr has a zero score from LGBT rights advocacy organization the Human Rights Campaign for his LGBT rights-related voting record.
-In 2015, he condemned the Supreme Court ruling Obergefell v.
+In the 114th Congress, Barr had a zero score from LGBT rights advocacy organization the Human Rights Campaign.
+In 2015, he opposed the Supreme Court ruling Obergefell v.
 Hodges, which held that same-sex marriage bans violate the Constitution.

 Donald Trump

 Barr said President Donald Trump's comments in the wake of the 2017 Unite the Right rally in Charlottesville, Virginia, were filled with "too much ambiguity."

-Amid the Trump-Ukraine scandal, where an impeachment inquiry was launched into Trump after he requested that the Ukrainian president investigate 2020 Democratic presidential candidate Joe Biden, Barr defended Trump's actions, characterizing his request of the Ukrainian president as "routine diplomacy".
+Amid the Trump–Ukraine scandal, where an impeachment inquiry was launched into Trump after he requested that the Ukrainian president investigate 2020 Democratic presidential candidate Joe Biden, Barr defended Trump's actions, characterizing his request of the Ukrainian president as "routine diplomacy".

 On December 18, 2019, Barr voted against both articles of impeachment against Trump.

 On January 13, 2021, Barr voted against Trump's second impeachment.